Jyotirao Phule: Views on religion and caste

-Phule appealed for restablishment of the reign of mythical Mahabali (King Bali) which predated "Aryans' treacherous coup d'etat".
+Phule appealed for reestablishment of the reign of mythical Mahabali (King Bali) which predated "Aryans' treacherous coup d'etat".
 He proposed his own version of Aryan invasion theory that the Aryan conquerors of India, whom the theory's proponents considered to be racially superior, were in fact barbaric suppressors of the indigenous people.
 He believed that they had instituted the caste system as a framework for subjugation and social division that ensured the pre-eminence of their Brahmin successors.
 He saw the subsequent Muslim conquests of the Indian subcontinent as more of the same sort of thing, being a repressive alien regime, but took heart in the arrival of the British, whom he considered to be relatively enlightened and not supportive of the varnashramadharma system instigated and then perpetuated by those previous invaders.
 In his book, Gulamgiri, he thanked Christian missionaries and the British colonists for making the exploited castes realise that they are worthy of all human rights.
 The book, whose title transliterates as slavery and which concerned women, caste and reform, was dedicated to the people in the US who were working to end slavery.

 Phule saw Vishnu's avatars as a symbol of oppression stemming from the Aryan conquests and took Mahabali (Bali Raja) as hero.
 His critique of the caste system began with an attack on the Vedas, the most fundamental texts of Hindus.
 He considered them to be a form of false consciousness.

-He is credited with introducing the Marathi word dalit (broken, crushed) as a descriptor for those people who were outside the traditional varna system.
+He is credited with introducing the Marathi word Dalit (broken, crushed) as a descriptor for those people who were outside the traditional varna system.

 At an education commission hearing in 1882, Phule called for help in providing education for lower castes.
 To implement it, he advocated making primary education compulsory in villages.
 He also asked for special incentives to get more lower-caste people in high schools and colleges.

 Satyashodhak Samaj

-On 24 September 1874, Phule formed Satyashodhak Samaj to focus on rights of depressed groups such women, the Shudra, and the Dalit.
+On 24 September 1873, Phule formed Satyashodhak Samaj to focus on rights of depressed groups such women, the Shudra, and the Dalit.
 Through this samaj, he opposed idolatry and denounced the caste system.
 Satyashodhak Samaj campaigned for the spread of rational thinking and rejected the need for priests.

 Phule established Satyashodhak Samaj with the ideals of human well-being, happiness, unity, equality, and easy religious principles and rituals.
 A Pune-based newspaper, Deenbandhu, provided the voice for the views of the Samaj.

 The membership of the samaj included Muslims, Brahmins and government officials.
-Phule's own Mali caste provided the leading members and financial supporters for the organization.
+Phule's own Mali caste provided the leading members and financial supporters for the organisation.